trojanc/arduino-firmware-wifilink/README.md

 ```

 Put the tool executable to a location evaluated by tools.avrdude.network_cmd.
 In IDE 1.8.5 it is `hardware/tools/avr/bin` in installation folder of IDE.

+## SPI connection

+WiFi Link can be used for [MCU connected to esp8266 over SPI](https://github.com/jandrassy/arduino-firmware-wifilink/wiki/images/uno-wemos-spi_bb.png).
+To use it for any esp8266 module/shield/board, change the ESP_CH_UART to ESP_CH_SPI in the GENERIC_ESP8266 section and for the library add `uno.build.extra_flags=-DESP_CH_SPI' to avr boards.txt.

+SPI pins are on the ICSP header of UNO/Mega/Nano (digital pins 11, 12, 13).
+Pin 10 is needed as SPI SLAVESELECT and pin 7 is used by WiFi Link as SLAVEREADY signal from the esp8266 GPIO pin 5 (D1).

+SPI connection is used for AVR ISP (In System Programming).
+WiFi Link with MCU_OTA option and dfu library can write a sketch uploaded OTA to Atmega with SPI.
+But it is complicated.
+Write an issue on WiFi Link firmware, if you need it working.